Getting your Trinity Audio player ready...

 InMails can be tricky to use effectively; if you don’t use them thoughtfully, you risk coming across as spammy or pushy — not exactly the best foot to put forward when building relationships with potential clients or collaborators.

-Here are five best practices for using LinkedIn InMail so that you can maximize your chances of getting a response (and building a meaningful connection):
+Here are LinkedIn InMail best practices to use to maximize your chances of getting a response (and building a meaningful connection):

 1. Check if You Have InMail Credits First